top of page

 Treatment Planning in Psychology: How to Work with Complex Presentations

 Treatment planning is one of those clinical skills that looks tidy in textbooks but gets messy in real life.
-Most frameworks assume the client is presenting with a single diagnosis where we can develop clear goals and expect linear progress.
-But as psychologists know, real clients rarely arrive with just one neat problem.
+Most frameworks assume the client presents with a single diagnosis, allowing for clear goals and expected linear progress.
+However, as psychologists know, real clients rarely arrive with just one neat problem.

 What do you do when your client presents with overlapping diagnoses, a trauma history, executive dysfunction, and maybe some burnout too?
 How do you write a treatment plan that is realistic, flexible, and genuinely useful?